StefanKubsch/milkyway/README.md

 1) Create a fullscreen window and an OpenGL context
 2) Load all needed (and ONLY NEEDED!)
 OpenGL WGL extensions
 3) Load and compile GLSL shader code
+4) 4klang synthesizer integrated, load & play songs (https://github.com/hzdgopher/4klang)
-3) Implement some basic and often needed functions without the use of a standard library (right now: memset, memcpy)
+5) Implement some basic and often needed functions without the use of a standard library (right now: memset, memcpy)
-4) Run shaders
+6) Run everything together!

 Try it out!

-This repo contains a "milkyway.exe" file under "Release", less than 1.2kB (1.17kB or 1199 Bytes to be exact) in size.
+This repo contains a "milkyway.exe" file under "Release", less than 4kB (3.1kB or 3182 Bytes to be exact) in size.
 It will run on any Windows 10 or 11 machine with a proper graphics adapter and OpenGL drivers.

 The original filesize is around 6kB, but due to the use of "crinkler" (https://github.com/runestubbe/Crinkler) we can reduce the size.